arturovictoriar/meme_chat/README.md

 foo@bar:~$ sudo apt install nodejs npm -y
 ```

-- Inside the meme-chat folder go to the backend folder and execute the index.js:
+- Inside the meme-chat folder go to the backend folder and install all the needed dependencies:

 ```console
 foo@bar:~/meme-chat$ cd backend
 foo@bar:~/meme-chat/backend$ npm install
 ```

-- Go back to the meme_chat folder and go to frontend folder and execute the index.js:
+- Go back to the meme_chat folder and go to frontend folder and install all the needed dependencies:

 ```console
 foo@bar:~/meme-chat$ cd frontend